-PPF accounts can be opened at any nationalised, authorised bank and authorised branches / post offices.
+PPF accounts can be opened at any nationalized, authorized bank and authorized branches / post offices.
 PPF accounts can be opened at specific private banks as well.
-These accounts can be opened by filling out the required forms, submitting the relevant documents and depositing the minimum pay-in at such branches/offices that have been authorised for the same.
+These accounts can be opened by filling out the required forms, submitting the relevant documents and depositing the minimum pay-in at such branches/offices that have been authorized for the same.

 Interest rates are set and announced by the government of India.
 Interest is calculated for a financial year according to the rate announced for the said year i.e. unlike bank FDs the rates are not fixed for the entire tenure of the holding.
 The maximum amount that can be deposited in the account is also subject to change.

 The period from April 1st - March 31st i.e. a financial year is considered to be a deposit year for a PPF account.
 E.g. for an account opened in November 2010 - 2011, Year 1 will be April 1st 2011 - March 31st 2012.

 The main things to note about PPF accounts are outlined below.

 |Mature Period||15 years|